-The easiest way to figure out the cuts you need is to simply line a plank up below or above where it needs to fit and mark it with a pencil.
+The quickest way to figure out the cuts you need is to line a plank up below or above where it needs to fit and mark it with a pencil.
 It's just as accurate as using a ruler but faster!

 While the Stikwood website suggests that a jig saw is fine for cutting, we found ours made the wood split every time we tried it.
-Our compound miter saw made much cleaner and quicker cuts.
+Our compound miter saw made faster, cleaner cuts with less frustration.

 Overall, this project took us about 5 hours from start to finish and it was worth every minute.